-This 16-bit read-write register is cleared after $\overline{\text{MR}}$ pin master reset, but is unaffected by assertion of MTRESET or RTRESET register bits.
+This 16-bit read-write register is cleared after $\overline{\text{MR}}$ pin master reset, but is unaffected by assertion of the RTRESET register bit.

 When written, register bits 15-8 work in pairs to initiate a particular action, such as clearing or loading one of these counters.
 When written, register bits 15-8 self reset to zero after initiating the assigned action.
 Thus, bits 15-8 always read logic 0.
 Register bits 7-0 are used for configuring the various time tag counters in the device.
 These bits will read back the last value written by the host.